Arbeiten auf Papier / Works on Paper / Oeuvres sur Papier: 1975 – 2009

 27 September – 20 December 2024

-The largest survey exhibition of Günther Förg’s works on paper, spanning over 30 years, opens at Hauser & Wirth Zurich, Limmatstrasse, this September.
+The largest survey exhibition of Günther Förg’s works on paper, spanning over 30 years, on view at Hauser & Wirth Zurich, Limmatstrasse.
 Förg’s works on paper were an integral part of his multi-disciplinary practice (which comprised drawing, painting, photography and sculpture) and ran parallel to his works on canvas.
 Executed in a variety of materials, from watercolor, acrylic and oil to charcoal, chalk and ink, these creations are considered works in their own right; instead of using them as preparatory sketches for paintings, the artist would often be inspired to paint and draw on paper after experimenting with his large-scale canvases.
 The exhibition includes well-known series, including his Grid, Color Field, Grey and Spot works, alongside lesser-known pieces, such as early works on paper from his studies in Munich, or later series such as Mostly Landscapes.

 The earliest works on view are from 1975, during which time he was studying under Karl Fred Dahmen, one of the most influential figures of Art Informel, at The Academy of Fine Art Munich.
 Executed on lined note-book paper with isolated pink or green sections of gouache and overlined with a ball point pen, these works are early examples of Förg’s engagement with artists such as Blinky Palermo or Cy Twombly, who he first came across during his studies.
 Experimenting with and expanding their visual language through color and form, the works, titled ‘Landschaft (Landscape)’ (1976) and ‘Green Paul Veronese’ (1975) — the latter referencing the pigment of green used by Renaissance painter Paul Veronese—are at once evocative of landscapes yet resolutely abstract.